Back to blog

 In most cases, no.

-When to switch to student insurance
+When should you switch to student health insurance?

-You typically switch:
+You usually switch:

-• once you are officially enrolled
+• as soon as you are enrolled (Immatrikulation)

 120 to 150 euros per month

-Other important pre-study steps
+Other important steps before your studies

 Blocked account